sethlaw/appsec-community-walkthroughs/walkthroughs/semgrep.md

 As with any automated tool, false positives are a possibility.
 Before adding SAST findings to the development backlog, we need to review and confirm the issues.

 By default, Semgrep outputs findings to the terminal.
-These results can be saved to a file by specifying `-o out-file` at the end of the command.
+These results can be saved to a file by specifying `semgrep -o out-file` at the end of the command.

 In this case, we will review a SQL Injection finding.
+Scolling up you will see Semgrep provides a reference for which file the finding was located in `taskManager/views.py`.
 Semgrep gives us the following finding from the _vtm/taskManager/views.py_ source file:

 ```
        python.django.security.audit.raw-query.avoid-raw-sql